-In any organization, there is a way of making hierarchy in order to ensure smooth organizing of work to drive the business.
+In any organization, there is a way of making a hierarchy in order to ensure the smooth organisation of work to drive the business.

 This has been possible because everyone knows what role they are going to play.
-What is being required out from them in order to layout a proper business plan for the organization?
+What is required from them in order to lay out a proper business plan for the organization?

-As it is rightly said that hierarchy is laid down in an organization in order to ensure smooth organizing of work.
-These hierarchies are laid in terms of planning power and the decision making process.
+As it is rightly said that hierarchy is laid down in an organization in order to ensure the smooth organisation of work.
+These hierarchies are laid in terms of planning power and the decision-making process.

-Both Centralization and Decentralization are two different structures for distributing authority in any firm.
-It does still exists and companies have aligned different structures for Centralization and Decentralization.
+Centralization and Decentralization are different structures for distributing authority in any firm.
+It still exists; companies have aligned different structures for Centralization and Decentralization.

 Centralization vs Decentralization

-The difference between Centralization and Decentralization is that centralization in an organization involves planning and decision-making power is given completely in the hands of senior management.
-It implies that all power and authority is concentrated at the highest level.
+The difference between Centralization and Decentralization is that centralization in an organization involves planning, and decision-making power is given entirely in the hands of senior management.
+It implies that all power and authority are concentrated at the highest level.
 Decentralization in an organization involves the delegation of power by middle management or lower management.

-Unlike Centralization, Decentralization implies that all power, authority are distributed amongst middle and lower management.
+Unlike Centralization, Decentralization implies that all power and authority are distributed amongst middle and lower management.

-Therefore, we should keep in mind that both Centralization and Decentralization have an important set of structures.
+Therefore, we should keep in mind that both Centralization and Decentralization have an essential set of structures.
 They are very crucial in terms of the company’s authority distribution.

 Comparison Table